JujuAdams/Chatterbox/docs/latest/concept-yarn-script.md

 ## Options

-Options allow for small branches in Yarn scripts without requiring extra nodes.
+Options allow for small branches in YarnScripts without requiring extra nodes.
 Options can have any number of sub-branches, but it's recommended that branching is kept somewhat limited for the sake of script readability.

 ```yarn
 Mae: What did you say to her?